veevyo/python-game/README.md

 # blockrush
-A python game by ME :^) I used a tutorial.
+A python game by ME :^) I originally used a tutorial, but have since made a lot of changes.
+The original is here: https://www.youtube.com/watch?v=-8n91btt5d8.

 It's called blockrush.
 You use all 4 arrow keys to move.
-You can only move one space at a time.
 Avoid the red blocks and you'll be good.
 The game gradually gets faster (and, therefore, harder) as your score increases.

 # To play on Windows:
 There are multiple methods for Windows play: